U.S. insurer AIG makes Luxembourg its EU hub to cope with Brexit

 Major banks have said they plan to set up EU subsidiaries to continue to be able to sell their services across the bloc, but few have announced concrete decisions.

-British bank Lloyds has said it is likely to convert its Berlin branch into a subsidiary, and M&G, the fund arm of British insurer Prudential, is setting up a management company and distribution firm in Luxembourg.
+British bank Lloyds (LLOY.L) has said it is likely to convert its Berlin branch into a subsidiary, and M&G, the fund arm of British insurer Prudential (PRU.L), is setting up a management company and distribution firm in Luxembourg.

 Lloyd's of London, the world's largest speciality insurance market, is due to pick a location for its EU subsidiary by the end of March, with Dublin and Luxembourg on its shortlist.